Factbox: JPMorgan's physical commodity trading

 The bank said in 2010 that it was growing its Natural Resources Group, hiring senior oil and gas traders in Calgary.

-Reporting by Anna Louie Sussman, Jonathan Leff and Josephine Mason; Editing by Rosalind Russell
+Reporting By Jonathan Leff and David Sheppard; Editing by Alden Bentley and Andrew Hay